gumaerc-testorg/18.369-spring-2008/content/pages/lecture-summaries.md

 {{< tdopen >}}

 Reviewed Bloch's theorem, and stated it in its more-general 3d-periodic form, and showed how e.g. continuous translational symmetry is simply a special case.
 Described how the other space-group symmetries interact with k (i.e. the translational symmetries), and two effects in particular.
 First, the **point group** (space group ignoring translations) relates the states at one k to states at other k rotated by the symmetries, so that we only need to compute the eigenstates in a small region of k to get the eigenstates and eigenvalues everywhere.
-Second, the Bloch-envelope eigenstates at a particular k transform according to the symmetries of Θk, which are a **subset** of the space group of the whole system (k breaks some of the symmetry in general).
+Second, the Bloch-envelope eigenstates at a particular k transform according to the symmetries of Θ{{< sub "k" >}}, which are a **subset** of the space group of the whole system (k breaks some of the symmetry in general).

 Also discussed time-reversal symmetry.
 Reversing time is equivalent to conjugating the eigenproblem, and from this we saw that the k and -k eigenstates have the same eigenvalue.
 Time-reversal symmetry is broken, however, if Ε is complex - in particular, we still have a Hermitian problem if e is complex-Hermitian, but we don't have time-reversal symmetry.
 This can happen when you have an external magnetic field, and the resulting magneto-optic effect can be used to make optical isolators.